 Include social media buttons on the site

 This one seems like something you probably already know.
-But double check if your site features buttons or links that point to your social media pages.
+But double check if your site features buttons or links that point to your pages.
 Also, make sure they open in a new window so that by clicking on them, users don’t navigate away from your site.

 Embed a Twitter search

 You should know by now that people talk about brands on social media.
 However, did you know that you could also help visitors see what others post about you on social media?
 How?
 By including a Twitter Search stream on your site that displays tweets including your brand or product names.